 For anyone looking to start their own company in game development, I would suggest putting in the ground work as early as possible.
 Each of us who started the company worked extremely hard on our course and had ambitions to create a company from an early stage.
 As well as that, there is a lot that we picked up and learnt as we went: so being able to take the risk and actually doing it goes a long way.

 Computing & Game Development at University of Plymouth provided me with both the skills and confidence to attempt the things I wanted to do.
 Without the technological knowledge I gained I would never have been able to create the high quality products upon which my company is founded.
 Equally, without the confidence and gratification I received through feedback and dialogue with my lecturers I would never have taken the leap and started my own company.

 How has a degree from University of Plymouth influenced your career?

 The degree I received has opened a lot of doors for me.
 I am now able to go after the jobs I want to do, and not just those I have to do.

 What is your favourite memory of studying at Plymouth?

 The Game Jams which the University of Plymouth Game Dev Soc ran were great fun.
 Spending 48 delirious hours on a project and coming out the end of it with something to show off is a fantastic experience.
 It’s also a great way to meet people and have a laugh whilst doing so.

 Do you stay in touch with other University of Plymouth alumni or lecturers?

 As a game development company we frequently go to students on the course to both help test out our latest project and also to provide guidance where we can.
 The lecturers are also very supportive of what we are doing and have provided critical guidance when we have needed it.

-I would recommend Plymouth University: it’s really made me into who I am today.
+I would recommend University of Plymouth: it’s really made me into who I am today.